How to analyze landing pages: the four signals beyond bounce rate

 What a high bounce rate actually means (and when to ignore it)

 After all that, bounce rate is still useful.
-It is just not the first thing you should look at.
-So here is what a high bounce rate, above 70%, really tells you, page type by page type:
+It's just not the first thing you should look at.
+So here's what a high bounce rate, above 70%, really tells you, page type by page type:

 • On a paid-ad landing page: probably a targeting problem if engagement is also low.
 Probably a wrong-offer problem if engagement is high.
 Almost never a page problem in isolation.

 • On a blog post or content page: usually fine.
 Content visitors read the thing and leave.
-Plausible's own data shows landing pages average 60-90% bounce rates as a normal baseline.
-Combined with high engagement, a 75% bounce is the success case.
+Industry benchmarks put landing pages at 60-90% bounce as the normal baseline.
+Which means a 75% bounce combined with high engagement is the success case.

 • On a docs page: almost always fine.
 People came for one specific answer.
 They got it.
 They left.

 • On a pricing page: this one matters.
-If engagement is also low, the page is not selling.
+If engagement is also low, the page isn't selling.
 If engagement is high but conversion is low, the offer or CTA is off.

 • On a contact page: depends on whether form submissions are happening.
-A 90% bounce with a 30% form submission rate is a contact page doing its job perfectly.
+In practice, a 90% bounce with a 30% form submission rate is a contact page doing its job perfectly.

 • On a Single-Page Application (SPA) view: the bounce-rate definition breaks.
 Configure your analytics to fire on view changes (pushState/replaceState), not on traditional page loads.
 A misconfigured SPA can show 95% bounce rates that have nothing to do with engagement.

-Here is the one thing to hold onto.
+Here's the one thing to hold onto.
 Bounce rate is a session-structure metric.
 It tells you whether a visitor made one request or many requests.
-It does not tell you whether the visit worked.
+It doesn't tell you whether the visit worked.
 And on any page where one request is the normal, expected pattern, that makes bounce rate close to useless by definition.

 What about GA4's landing page report?

-That is a real step up from classic bounce rate.
+That's a real step up from classic bounce rate.
 It moves the bar from "did they request a second page" to "did they do anything on purpose".
-But it is still one binary signal squeezed into a single percentage.
+But it's still one binary signal squeezed into a single percentage.
 A session that lasted 11 seconds with zero scroll and a session that lasted 4 minutes with 90% scroll both count as "engaged".
-The report cannot tell those two visitors apart.
+Which means the report can't tell those two visitors apart.
 You can.

 The four-signal framework still works in GA4.
 You just have to build it by hand:

 • Engagement score equivalent: GA4's "Average engagement time per session" gets you partway there.
-Add "Scroll" as a custom event via Enhanced Measurement to get the second component, then create a custom calculated field or read the two side by side.
+You add "Scroll" as a custom event via Enhanced Measurement to get the second component, then you create a custom calculated field or you read the two side by side.

 • Goal conversion: the "Key events" column on the Landing page report.
-Make sure the key event is the page's actual job, not your site-wide signup event.
+You make sure the key event is the page's actual job, not your site-wide signup event.

-• Entry-source share: same secondary-dimension trick, sorted differently.
+• Entry-source share: the same trick, and you sort it differently.

-One GA4 bug is worth knowing about while you are in there.
-When a visitor lands on a URL with query parameters and your data stream does not strip them, the report counts each parameter variant as its own separate page.
+One GA4 bug is worth knowing about while you're in there.
+When a visitor lands on a URL with query parameters and your data stream doesn't strip them, the report counts each parameter variant as its own separate page.
 So one page can show up as a dozen rows, each splitting the traffic.
 I covered this in detail in GA4 not showing data and (not set) in GA4.
 The fix is to configure your data stream to merge the variants, or to use a tool that merges them for you out of the box.

 So GA4 has all four signals.
 You just have to go find them and bolt them together yourself.